 The identification of risks is derived from both a 'top down' (corporate) and a 'bottom up' (operational) process of risk assessment and analysis resulting in coverage of the whole Council.
 The process then prioritises the risks resulting in a focus on the key risks and priorities.
 The risks are then managed through the development of appropriate action plans and fed into overall service plans and the Corporate Plan.
-Relevant Pl's are identified and then monitored through the developing performance management framework ensuring that the focus remains on achieving Fylde Council's objectives (Places, People, Prosperity & Performance).
+Relevant Pl's are identified and then monitored through the developing performance management framework ensuring that the focus remains on achieving Fylde Council's objectives.

-Step Element Activity Description 1 Risk Identification Individual interviews are requested in Dec / Jan each year with the Chief Executive, Directors, and Chairman / Vice Chairman of the Audit Committee to identify strategic risks facing the Council over the next 12 months.
+Step Element Activity Description 1 Risk Identification Individual interviews are requested at the start of each year with the Chief Executive, Directors, Heads of Service and Chairman / Vice Chairman of the Audit & Standards Committee to identify strategic risks facing the Council over the next 12 months.
 Specific consideration is given to risks and opportunities associated with the Council's core objectives and priorities.
 2 Risk Analysis The risks identified in step 1 are analysed and clustered around common areas.
-These are then written into scenarios by the Risk & Emergency Planning Officer and Chief Internal Auditor that show the vulnerability, trigger and consequences of each risk type.
-3 Risk Priority The risk scenarios are presented to a Corporate Management Team workshop to decide if the risk presented is in fact valid, if it is it is prioritised on a 5x4 matrix measuring Likelihood against Impact.
+These are then written into scenarios by the Corporate Support Officer and Chief Internal Auditor that show the vulnerability, trigger and consequences of each risk type.
+3 Risk Priority The risk scenarios are presented to a Corporate Management Team workshop to decide if the risk presented is in fact valid, if it is it is prioritised on a 5x5 matrix measuring Likelihood against Impact.
 Once all the risks are plotted on the matrix the risk appetite line is added.
 All risks above the line are then actioned planned.
 4 Action Planning Each risk identified above the line is action planned.
 This process shows what action is already taken to mitigate the risk and identifies what further actions should be taken to reduce the risk to a more acceptable level by reducing the likelihood of the risk occurring or the impact if it does.
-Each risk is assigned to a Champion who oversees the implementation of the action plan
+Each risk is assigned to a Head of Service who oversees the implementation of the action plan.

 Step Element Activity Description 5 Monitoring The strategic risk management group monitors progress on the implementation of the agreed action plans throughout the year to ensure that all actions are completed.
 If necessary it will recommend to the CMT that new risk are added to the Risk Register should the need arise during the year.
 6 Monitoring & Review The whole process is monitored and reviewed on an annual basis.
-Once the outcomes of the current years activities are known the cycle starts over with interviews to Identify the risks for the next years risks register 7 Operational Risk The managing of operational risks is conducted using the same framework but within each directorate.
-Operational Risks Registers are set up in each directorate and they are monitored by the directorate Risk Champion.
-Reports on the progress of the individual directorate risk registers will be made to the operational risk management group twice yearly by the directorate risk champions
+Once the outcomes of the current years activities are known the cycle starts over with interviews to identify the risks for the following 12 months and the risks register.
+7 Operational Risk The managing of operational risks is conducted using the same framework but within each directorate.
+Operational Risks Registers are captured in each directorate's service plan and they are monitored by the Head of Service for each directorate.
+Reports on the progress of the individual directorate risk registers will be made to the Corporate Support Officer at 6 monthly intervals.
+The headlines of this will be presented to the Strategic Risk Management Group.